abidarwish/IP-Hunter-for-Huawei-Modem/README.md

 3. Copy/paste this command :

-"rm -rf iphunter && wget -q https://raw.githubusercontent.com/abidarwish/IP-Hunter-for-Huawei-Modem /main/iphunter && bash iphunter"
+   rm -rf iphunter && wget -q https://raw.githubusercontent.com/abidarwish/IP-Hunter-for-Huawei-Modem/main/iphunter && bash iphunter

 4. Follow instructions on the screen and wait until your modem connects to the intended public IP